-Canine Parvovirus is a viral infection that dogs can get that is similar to HIV in humans, and an actual mutation of Feline Distemper.
-The CPV virus has a three to seven day gestation period where the dog will seem perfectly fine while it spreads to the most reproductive cells until it reaches its goal in the intestinal track.
-Once CPV has settled into the intestinal track it begins to reproduce rapidly and the dog starts showing symptoms as the virus destroys the intestinal lining.
+Canine parvovirus is a viral infection that dogs can get and an actual mutation of feline distemper.
+The CPV virus has a gestation period of three to seven-days where the dog will seem perfectly fine while it spreads throughout the body and damages the villi of the intestinal tract.
+Once CPV has settled into the intestinal tract, the dog starts showing symptoms as the virus destroys the intestinal lining.

-Contrary to popular belief Parvo can only be spread to other dogs by the feces of an infected dog, or the environment in which an infected dog had emptied it's bowls for an estimated up to 10 months if it's in the shade, and 7 months in the sun without proper sterilization techniques.
-Parvo is NOT spread through saliva, blood, urine or any other substance.
-Only the feces, secretions from intestinal track, or the intestine of an infected animal, and the virus has to be ingested in order for the animal to be infected.
+Contrary to popular belief, parvo can only be spread to other dogs by the feces of an infected dog or the environment in which an infected dog had emptied its bowels.
+This is up to 10 months if it's in the shade and 7 months in the sun without proper sterilization techniques.
+Parvo is not spread through blood, urine, or any other substance (excluding saliva) but through the feces, secretions from intestinal track, or the intestine of an infected animal; the virus has to be ingested in order for the animal to be infected.

 Who Can Get Parvo?

-All species are at risk for Parvo, however each Parvo strain is typically specific to it's species, aside from one known strain of CPV that can affect cats, called CPV-2c (discovered in 2000), but this strain is very rare.
+Each parvo strain is typically specific to its host species, aside from one known strain of CPV that can affect cats called CPV-2c (discovered in 2000), but this strain is very rare.
 The most common form is CPV-2b.
-Any animal of the canine family (wolves, foxes etc.) is at risk any were from an hour old puppy to a 16-17 year old dog, the only reason it's said to be a "puppy disease" is because puppies are the main ones that can die from it and contract it due to the lower concentration of immunity and anti-bodies.
+Any animal of the canine family (wolves, foxes, etc.) is at risk, starting from an hour-old puppy to a 16-17-year-old dog.
+The only reason it's said to be a "puppy disease" is because puppies are the main ones that can die from it and contract it due to the lower concentration of immunity and anti-bodies.

-The younger the puppy the more at risk of getting sick T or F:
+1. The younger the puppy, the more at risk of getting sick: True or False

 False.
-A one day old puppy is less likely to get sick from the virus than a one week old due to what's called colostrums in the mother dog’s first milk.
-This substance transmits the mother’s anti-bodies to the newborn puppy.
-So the risk of Parvo goes up as the colostrums transmits less and less anti bodies, and then down as the puppies get older.
-So the most at risk of getting sick from Parvo is about a one week old puppy.
+A one-day-old puppy is less likely to get sick from the virus than a one-week-old puppy due to antibody transfer via colostrum or the mother dog’s first milk.
+This substance transmits the mother’s antibodies to the newborn puppy.
+So the risk of parvo goes up as the puppy stops nursing and gets older.

-Once a puppy has Parvo it's more at risk of getting sick again T or F:
+2. Once a puppy has parvo, it's more at risk of getting sick again: True or False

-Once a puppy has Parvo it's never the same puppy again T or F:
+3. Once a puppy has parvo, it's never the same puppy again: True or False

-This is true, but depending on the age of the dog and how early the treatment is given Parvo could be treated by as little as outpatient at home care and maybe 100 dollars for medication, however that is mainly for older dogs.
-The younger the puppy/dog the more it may cost.
-But even for some puppies it may only be about 900 dollars
+True, but depending on the age of the dog and how early the treatment is given, parvo could be treated with outpatient or at-home care and maybe only cost 100 dollars for medication, however, that is mainly for older dogs.
+The younger the puppy/dog, the more it may cost.
+But even for some puppies, it may only be about 900 dollars.

-The reason for this is because once Parvo settles in the intestines the dog becomes nauseous and can't keep any food or water down thus causing Malnourishment and dehydration to become the main cause of death.
-Runner up to malnourishment and dehydration is a serious bacterial infection that basically eats the intestines from the inside out, and sometimes the only way to rehydrate and nourish a "Parvo pup" is threw intensive overnight care, IV bags that include antibiotics, a special canned food diet, and follow up at home medication.
+The reason for this is because once parvo settles in the intestines, the dog becomes nauseous and can't keep any food or water down, thus causing malnourishment, dehydration, and anemia—which leads to death.
+Runner up to malnourishment and dehydration is a serious bacterial infection that basically eats the intestines from the inside out, and sometimes the only way to rehydrate and nourish a "parvo pup" is through intensive overnight care, IV bags with antibiotics, a special canned food diet, and follow up at home medication.

 Yes, but early detection, containment, and treatment are imperative.
-If your dog starts showing any signs of Parvo such as diarrhea, vomiting, bloody stool, lethargy, or not eating or drinking anything get them to a vet as soon as humanly possible.
-As well as it's always a good practice to keep them up to date on vaccines, though this isn't 100 percent effective at saving dogs from Parvo it definitely gives them a hand up.
+If your dog starts showing any signs of parvo such as diarrhea, vomiting, bloody stool, lethargy, or not eating or drinking anything, get them to a vet as soon as humanly possible.
+It's always good practice to keep them up-to-date on vaccines.
+This isn't 100 percent effective at saving dogs, but it definitely gives them a hand up.

 What if I don't have the money for treatment?